KonVas/Audio-programming/AP/AP-Classes/Week01/intro.md

 there you can find files that were created for the class or during the class.
 So make sure you keep this somewhere handy (https://github.com/KonVas/SuperMiam).

+## Assignment
+Download SuperCollider and experiment with the IDE.

 ## Readers
 _A history of programming and Music._ In chapter 4.
 The Cambridge